Mosaibah/How-To-Deploy-ASP-Dotnet-6-Using-Ngnix/README.md

 WantedBy=multi-user.target

 ```
-If you want to change the port you just need to add this line <br/>
+If you want to change the port you need to add this line <br/>
+If want to run another application in the same server, you need to create a new server, but note that in the configuration of app you also need to change the port that applicatio will run on it <br/>

 `Environment=ASPNETCORE_URLS=http://127.0.0.1:5001` <br/>
 But make sure that you also change it in the Nginx configuration